infernojs/inferno-website/src/docs/guides/components.md

 # Components

-Inferno offers three different types of components to use when building a UI, functional componentns, ES2015 class components and ES5 class components.
+Inferno offers three different types of components to use when building a UI: functional components, ES2015 class components and ES5 class components.

 ## Functional Components